droidian/porting-guide/kernel-compilation.md

 `/usr/lib/llvm-android-10.0-r370808`

+To use `clang-android-12.0-r416183b` add it to `DEB_TOOLCHAIN` and set `BUILD_PATH` to the following value

+`/usr/lib/llvm-android-12.0-r416183b`

 In case you're on an older device and your kernel does not compile with any of the clang toolchains you can fallback to GCC

 To use GCC change `BUILD_CC` to from `clang` to `aarch64-linux-android-gcc-4.9`

-Keep in mind that any kernel newer than 4.4 should should compile fine with clang. there are always exceptions.
+Keep in mind that any kernel newer than 4.4 should should compile fine with clang, there are always exceptions.

 ### Build target